yangguoliang11/label-studio/docs/source/guide/storage.md

 1. Open Label Studio in your web browser.
 2. For a specific project, open **Settings > Cloud Storage**.
-3. Click **Add Source Storage**.
+3. Click **添加源存储**.
 4. In the dialog box that appears, select **Microsoft Azure** as the storage type.
-5. In the **Storage Title** field, type a name for the storage to appear in the Label Studio UI.
+5. In the **存储标题** field, type a name for the storage to appear in the Label Studio UI.
 6. Specify the name of the Azure Blob container, and if relevant, the container prefix to specify an internal folder or container.
 7. Adjust the remaining optional parameters:
-    - In the **File Filter Regex** field, specify a regular expression to filter bucket objects.
+    - In the **文件筛选器Regex** field, specify a regular expression to filter bucket objects.
 Use `.*` to collect all objects.
     - In the **Account Name** field, specify the account name for the Azure storage.
 You can also set this field as an environment variable,`AZURE_BLOB_ACCOUNT_NAME`.
     - In the **Account Key** field, specify the secret key to access the storage account.
 You can also set this field as an environment variable,`AZURE_BLOB_ACCOUNT_KEY`.
-    - Enable **Treat every bucket object as a source file** if your bucket contains BLOB storage files such as JPG, MP3, or similar file types.
+    - Enable **将每个bucket对象视为源文件** if your bucket contains BLOB storage files such as JPG, MP3, or similar file types.
 This setting creates a URL for each bucket object to use for labeling, for example `azure-blob://container-name/image.jpg`.
 Leave this option disabled if you have multiple JSON files in the bucket with one task per JSON file.
-    - Choose whether to disable **Use pre-signed URLs**, or [shared access signatures](https://docs.microsoft.com/en-us/rest/api/storageservices/delegate-access-with-shared-access-signature).
+    - Choose whether to disable **使用预先签名的URL**, or [shared access signatures](https://docs.microsoft.com/en-us/rest/api/storageservices/delegate-access-with-shared-access-signature).
 For example, if you host Label Studio in the same network as your storage containers, you can disable presigned URLs and have direct access to the storage.
     - Adjust the counter for how many minutes the shared access signatures are valid.
-8. Click **Add Storage**.
+8. Click **添加存储**.
 9. Repeat these steps for **Target Storage** to sync completed data annotations to a container.

 After adding the storage, click **Sync** to collect tasks from the container, or make an API call to [sync import storage](/api#operation/api_storages_azure_sync_create).